Showtime Arabia

 Showtime Arabia was Showtime Networks pay television service in the Middle East and North Africa.
 It was a joint venture between Kuwaiti holding company KIPCO (79% stake) and American media firm Viacom Inc. (21% stake).
 The company was incorporated in the Cayman Islands and had its headquarters at Dubai Media City in Dubai, United Arab Emirates.

 Showtime Arabia was one of three Pay TV networks in the Middle East and North Africa, it offered motion pictures, sporting events and original content, some of which was localized.
 It had the exclusive rights to broadcast the Barclays Premier League in the Middle East and North Africa.
 On 12 July 2009, the company announced a merger with competitor Orbit Communications Company to form Orbit Showtime Network (OSN).

+History

+The company was created in March 1996 by KIPCO and the original Viacom using the trade name Gulf DTH; the following month, it entered an agreement with NetHold to distribute its channels using MultiChoice's technology.
+Regular broadcasts began on analog satellite in September 1996.

 Technical

 When Showtime launched, some of its channels included TMC, MTV, VH1, Nickelodeon, TV Land, Paramount, Style, Discovery and Hallmark.
 Gulf DTH F.Z.
 L.L.C. was the operating company behind the digital pay TV broadcaster, Showtime Arabia.
 Its broadcast facilities were based at Dubai Media City in the United Arab Emirates and its uplink teleport station is Samacom, the monopoly uplink provider in the UAE.
 Showtime Arabia used Irdeto Access Conditional Access technology to encrypt its DTH (Direct-to-Home) channels over satellite and the OpenTV interactive platform that runs on primarily UEC Multi-Media set-top boxes.